The Hilbert symbol in the Hodge standard conjecture

 which is compatible with the $F$-actions and with the quadratic forms.

-Let $\lambda \in B^{\times}$ be the scalar constructed in Proposition $\ref{comp decomp}$ and suppose that the involution $*$ of $F$ extends to an endomorphism $\tilde{*}$ of $B$ as $\Qp$-algebra.
-Then $\lambda \cdot (\tilde{*}(\lambda))$ belongs to $F_0^{\times}$ and the two quadratic forms $q_1$ and $q_2$ are isomorphic if and only if
+Let $\lambda \in B^{\times}$ be the scalar constructed in Proposition $\ref{comp decomp}$ and suppose that the involution $*$ of $F$ extends to an endomorphism $*$ of $B$ as $\Qp$-algebra.
+Then $\lambda \cdot *(\lambda)$ belongs to $F_0^{\times}$ and the two quadratic forms $q_1$ and $q_2$ are isomorphic if and only if

-\end{prop} \begin{dem} Let $v_i$ be the vectors from Proposition \ref{comp decomp}.
+\end{prop} \begin{remark} Notice that $\lambda$ is well-determined up to a constant in $F^{\times}$ since so are $v_1$ and $v_2$, {\itshape cf.} Proposition \ref{prop decomp}.
+Nevertheless the condition \eqref{eq:lambda_norma} is independent of such a choice. \end{remark} \begin{dem} Let $v_i$ be the vectors from Proposition \ref{comp decomp}.
 By Theorem \ref{thm milnor}, the two quadratic forms are isomorphic if and only if they have the same gauge in $F_0^{\times}/N_{F/F_0}(F^{\times})$.
 By Proposition \ref{prop decomp2}(2), this means that they are isomorphic if and only if the ratio $2b( v_1,v_1^*)/2b( v_2,v_2^*)$, which belongs to $F_0^{\times}$, is a norm of an element in $F$.
-On the other hand, by Proposition \ref{comp decomp}, this ratio is equal to $\lambda \cdot (\tilde{*}(\lambda))$. \end{dem}
+On the other hand, by Proposition \ref{comp decomp}, this ratio is equal to $\lambda \cdot *(\lambda)$. \end{dem}